ylee9107/DS_Projects_for_Business/README.md

 ### Links to My Learning Projects:
 1. [TensorFlow 2.0](https://github.com/ylee9107/ComputerVisionTensorFlow2_myLearning) A repository consisting of my learning experience with TensorFlow 2.0.
 2. [PySpark](https://github.com/ylee9107/PySpark_myLearning) A repository consisting of my learning experience with Apache Spark where PySpark is the Python interface.
-3. [Feature Engineering]( https://github.com/ylee9107/FeatureEngineering_myLearning) A repository consisting of my learning experience with feature engineering within the dataset for Machine Learning and Deep Learning models.
+3. [Feature Engineering]( https://github.com/ylee9107/FeatureEngineering_myLearning) (__Updates coming soon__)A repository consisting of my learning experience with feature engineering within the dataset for Machine Learning and Deep Learning models.
 4. [Tableau](https://github.com/ylee9107/Visual-Analytics-Project-1-footballResults) A project to show my ability to use Tableau as a data visualisation tool.

 ## Future works: